Philippe-Forest/Philippe-Forest.github.io/index.md

 <div class="optiwrapper">
     <a href="./optimization"><img src="images/opti.jpg?raw=true" alt="optimization" class="opti"/></a>
-    <p class="optitext">Experimenting with various ways to optimize efficiency of a convolutional neural network.
-Final tradeoff was -0.03% accuracy for -99.7% model size.</p>
+    <p class="optitext">Experimenting with various ways to optimize efficiency of a convolutional neural network, as part of a competition where we finished second.</p>
 </div>

 <br>